tidyverse/tidyverse.org/content/blog/tidymodels-2023-q1/index.md

 </div>

 Lastly, one of the biggest improvements came in recipes, which now shows which step caused the error instead of saying it happened in [`prep()`](https://recipes.tidymodels.org/reference/prep.html) or [`bake()`](https://recipes.tidymodels.org/reference/bake.html).
-This is a huge improvement since you are likely to have many steps.
+This is a huge improvement since preprocessing pipelines which often string together many preprocessing steps.

 Before